dejwk/roo_display/doc/programming_guide.md

 #### Transport

 As the examples above illustrate, you need to manually initialize the transport before doing anything else with the display.
-In this case, since we are using SPI, we need to explicitly call ```SPI.init()```.
+In this case, since we are using SPI, we need to explicitly call `SPI.begin()`.

-By separating SPI initialization from display initialization, ```roo_display``` naturally supports complex configurations, e.g. connecting multiple displays, along with other SPI devices, to the same shared SPI bus.
+By separating SPI initialization from display initialization, `roo_display` naturally supports complex configurations.
+For example, you can connect multiple displays, along with other SPI devices, to a single SPI bus.

 #### Screen orientation

 Display devices tend to support 8 different orientations.
 These result from a combination of 3 boolean flags: flipping along the horizontal axis, flipping along the vertical axis, and swapping the axes.
 Equivalently, the same 8 orientations can be considered to be a combination of 4 rotations (0, 90, 180, and 270 degrees) with a possible mirror flip along the X direction.

-The ```Orientation``` class allows you to construct the desired orientation intuitively, e.g. as a combination of rotations and flips.
-In simple cases, a simple ```rotateLeft()```, ```rotateRight()```, or ```rotateUpsideDown()``` will suffice, but the other methods may come handy in case you need to change the orientation dynamically (e.g. flip the display or rotate it).
+The `Orientation` class allows you to construct the desired orientation intuitively, e.g. as a combination of rotations and flips.
+In simple cases, a simple `rotateLeft()`, `rotateRight()`, or `rotateUpsideDown()` will suffice, but the other methods may come handy in case you need to change the orientation dynamically (e.g. flip the display or rotate it).

 Internally, the orientation object is represented by just a single byte, and it should be passed by value.